Qalala/MITM/USAGE.md

   - `Delay (ms)` (`#delay-ms`): extra latency in **Delay** mode.
   - `Modify text` (`#modify-text`): replacement text in **Modify plaintext** mode.

-Configuration (IP, port, encryption, key exchange, PSK) is stored in `localStorage`, so it persists between reloads on the same device.

 ---

 ## 3. Test scenarios and step‑by‑step cases